kvkt/ural-pdc/index.md

 * <https://easychair.org/conferences/?conf=uralpdc2018>

-Each paper will be reviewed by at least three program committee members.
+Each paper will be reviewed by at least two program committee members.
 We follow the post-proceedings publication model.
 Therefore, we will publish only those papers that are presented at the workshop.
 Final versions of accepted papers should include LaTeX sources.

 ## Sponsors